python/cpython/Doc/c-api/unicode.rst

    An Unicode writer instance.

+   The instance must be destroyed by :c:func:`PyUnicodeWriter_Finish` on success, or :c:func:`PyUnicodeWriter_Discard` on error.

 .. c:function:: PyUnicodeWriter* PyUnicodeWriter_Create(Py_ssize_t length)

    Create an Unicode writer instance.

    Set an exception and return ``NULL`` on error.

-.. c:function:: void PyUnicodeWriter_Discard(PyUnicodeWriter *writer)

-   Discard an Unicode writer instance.

 .. c:function:: PyObject* PyUnicodeWriter_Finish(PyUnicodeWriter *writer)

-   Return the final Python :class:`str` object and free the writer instance.
+   Return the final Python :class:`str` object and destroy the writer instance.

    Set an exception and return ``NULL`` on error.

+.. c:function:: void PyUnicodeWriter_Discard(PyUnicodeWriter *writer)

+   Discard the internal Unicode buffer and destroy the writer instance.

 .. c:function:: int PyUnicodeWriter_WriteChar(PyUnicodeWriter *writer, Py_UCS4 ch)